Anubhav1Shukla/Hospital-Management-System/README.md

 Features:

-User Authentication: Secure user authentication system for both staff and patients.
 Patient Management: Efficient management of patient records including personal information, medical history, and treatment details.
 Appointment Scheduling: Allows patients to schedule appointments with doctors based on availability.
 Staff Management: Management of staff profiles, roles, and scheduling.
-Billing and Invoicing: Generation of bills and invoices for patient treatments and services.

 Inventory Management: Tracking and management of hospital inventory such as medicines, medical equipment, etc.
-Reports and Analytics: Generation of reports and analytics to monitor hospital performance and trends.
-Notifications: Automatic notifications for appointment reminders, billing, etc.
-Accessibility: User-friendly interface accessible from desktop and mobile devices.

 Installation:

 Clone the Repository: